cedadev/jasmin-help-hugo-hinode/content/docs/getting-started/generate-ssh-key-pair.md

 ---
 aliases: /article/185-generate-ssh-key-pair
-description: Generate an SSH key pair
+description: How to create an SSH key pair for logging in to JASMIN
 slug: generate-ssh-key-pair
 title: Generate an SSH key pair
 weight: 20
 ---

-This article explains how to create an SSH key pair for logging in to JASMIN.

-You can also use this procedure to update an existing SSH key pair for JASMIN.
-However, if you are experiencing problems logging in to JASMIN you are advised to first check {{<link "../interactive-computing/login-problems">}}Login problems{{</link>}} before changing your key.
-Once you have created your SSH key pair, the public key will need to be uploaded to your {{<link "https://accounts.jasmin.ac.uk/account/login/?next=/account/profile/">}}JASMIN profile{{</link>}}.
-If this is the first time you have created a key pair then this will be done when you create an account on the accounts portal (Step 2 of {{<link "get-started-with-jasmin">}}Get Started with JASMIN{{</link>}}).
+{{< alert alert-type="danger" >}}
+These instructions are intended for users setting up an SSH connection to JASMIN **for the first time, or on a new device**.

+If you could previously connect with your existing key on the same device and now can’t, **generating a new key pair is unlikely to solve the problem**, and may make it more difficult to troubleshoot.

+If you are having problems connecting to JASMIN via SSH, please see [Login problems](../interactive-computing/login-problems).
+If you are still unable to solve the problem, please contact the [JASMIN Helpdesk](mailto:support@jasmin.ac.uk) before attempting to update your key.
+{{< /alert >}}

 ## SSH client and terminal

+When you create an account on the JASMIN Accounts Portal (step 2 of {{<link "get-started-with-jasmin">}}Get Started with JASMIN{{</link>}}), you will be asked to upload the public key of an SSH key pair you have generated.

 Generating an SSH key pair requires an SSH client, usually an application which functions as a terminal: a text-based environment where you type commands to make things happen.
 Linux